d00m-star/DoomBurger/README.md

 ## **_Getting Started_**

-Make your order from the menu page, and/or drop some feedback about the food!
+- You can make your order from the menu page.
+- Type '/admin' to enter the adminstrator tools and update

 ---